 - The quality of your landing page

-- The relevance
+- The relevance of your ad

 - Your click-through-rate